Activity permits and access for Table Mountain National Park: All you need to know

 SANParks recently revised their tariffs and are in fact now more local-friendly.
 The prices are tiered according to nationality - South African citizens, SADC Nationals and Standard Conservation Fee (for Foreign visitors).
 In order to qualify for the appropriate tier you need to have the qualifying documentation, i.e. South African citizens need to have an ID and SADC Nationals need to have their passport.

-It is important to remember that Activity permits are required for all areas of TMNP where the activity is permitted, and not just access points where entrance fees are payable.
+It is important to remember that My Activity Permits are required for all areas of TMNP where the activity is permitted, and not just access points where entrance fees are payable (My Activity Permits do cover the cost of entrance fees within Table Mountain Park only).
 Spot checks can and do occur, even at some of the most remote areas in the Park.
 Additionally there are areas where dog-walking and mountain biking are strictly prohibited and these can be viewed on the Forge Mobile App and website.